fabiocaccamo/layers.css/README.md

 - `.layers-container--page-{1,10}`: indicate the page to display

 **`.layer`**
+- `.layer--footer-height-{...}`: set footer height, content will automatically adapt to footer height *(modifiers must be generated using `layers-resize-modifiers` mixin)*.
+- `.layer--footer-translucent`: content will be visible under the footer on scroll and will be automatically padded by footer height
+- `.layer--header-height-{...}`: set header height, content will automatically adapt to footer height *(modifiers must be generated using `layers-resize-modifiers` mixin)*.
+- `.layer--header-translucent`: content will be visible under the header on scroll and will be automatically padded by header height
 - `.layer--hidden`: hide layer
 - `.layer--loading`: show inner `.layer-overlay--loading`
 - `.layer--noheader`: hide inner `.layer-header`